 - Try Herbal Remedies After Doctor’s Consultation: Many herbal concoctions are known to treat constipation.
 You can ask an Ayurvedic doctor or gynaecologist to recommend you some herbal remedies to treat constipation during pregnancy.

 Do You Need to Take an Enema During Labour and Delivery?

 ‘Can I use an enema at 38 weeks pregnant?’ if you have such a question, the below explanation will help you clear your doubt.

 Administering an enema during labour and delivery is not common now in various countries.
 However, in India, many doctors consider it if the need arises.
 Many doctors believe that administering an enema during labour or delivery can make the whole process of labour and delivery an easier experience for a pregnant woman or else she might defecate while pushing out the baby.
 Administering an enema also lowers the chances of the mother and the newborn contracting any infection.
 Moreover, passing stools after the delivery may be uncomfortable for a mother because of the fresh stitches and sore body.
 However, nowadays, it is said that all these claims are mere assumptions.
 Thus, it can be said that giving enemas during labour and delivery is a matter of choice rather than a necessity.

 When to Visit a Doctor

 Constipation during pregnancy can be very uncomfortable.
-It causes faeces to harden causing bleeding from the rectum and lower abdominal pain.
-If you have constipation in pregnancy, you should consult a doctor if you have tried every possible harmless home remedy for constipation.
+It causes faeces to harden, causing bleeding from the rectum and lower abdominal pain.
+If you have constipation during pregnancy, you should consult a doctor if you have tried every possible harmless home remedy for constipation.

 Also Read: Rectal Bleeding During Pregnancy